 One of the best ways to set your foster animal up for success is by daily handling.
 The more comfortable they are with being held, the more social they'll become with potential adopters.
+Our favorite way to help a animal exercise choice is to employ Consent Checks.
+This simple tool will allow your foster to better communicate with you and give you greater insight into what they do and do not find enjoyable in your interactions.

 - Touch your foster animal's paws: Touch all four paws, one at a time, and hold each one for several seconds.
-If they try to pull away, move your hand with theirs as they pull instead of pulling back. - Touch their ears and tail.
+If they try to pull away, move your hand with theirs as they pull instead of pulling back. - Engage in the interaction for 3-5 seconds, then stop and retract your hands 5 seconds.
+If the animal reengages, continue the interaction.
+If the animal disengages, don't reengage.
+Instead try a different activity or offer them a treat or a toy - Touch their ears and tail.
 Try to look inside their ears as well.
-Not only is it a good way to prepare them for future Veterinary examinations but it's also a good time to check and make sure that they are clean. - Lift their lips and look at their teeth.
-This is another thing that is regularly done during veterinary examinations.
-If your foster animal doesn't like having their lips lifted, try getting them use to the procedure by taking things slowly.
-First get them comfortable with having its muzzle touched, then gradually work your way to examining their teeth.
+Not only is it a good way to prepare them for future Veterinary examinations but it's also a good time to check and make sure that they are clean. - Engage in the interaction for 3-5 seconds, then stop and retract your hands 5 seconds.
+If the animal reengages, continue the interaction.
+If the animal disengages, don't reengage.
+Instead try a different activity or offer them a treat or a toy - By doing each of these simple steps on a daily basis, you'll be well on your way to making your foster animal a well adjusted, social and trusting pet.